Prajwalrajbasnet/covid19-choloropleth-worldmap/README.md

 # Covid-19 Chloropleth map visualizer

 Map application showing the world map with chloropleth visualization with different colour indication according to the number of active cases.
-App shows the details of cases for each country when clicked on respective country
+App shows the details of cases for each country when clicked on respective country.

+The map is built using [React Leaflet](https://react-leaflet.js.org/) with live covid cases data from [Johns Hopkins](https://github.com/CSSEGISandData/COVID-19) which updates data every hour.

 See [Demo](https://prajwalrajbasnet.github.io/covid19-choloropleth-worldmap/)